kenakamu/serverless-workshop/Challenge-2-Cosmos-DB-and-Azure-Functions/readme.md

   - Add the product to the Cosmos DB data store
   - Return the entire JSON payload with the newly created `id` and `timestamp`, for example:

       ```JSON
       {
+        "id": "79c2779e-dd2e-43e8-803d-ecbebed8972c",
+        "productId": "75542e38-563f-436f-adeb-f426f1dabb5c",
+        "productName": "Starfruit Explosion",
+        "productDescription": "This starfruit ice cream is out of this world!",
+        "timestamp": "2019-09-14 21:27:47Z"
+      }
+      ```

+- **GetProduct**

+  - **Verb**: GET
+  - **QueryString or route parameter**: `productId`
+  - **Requirements**

+    - Get the product from your database and return the entire JSON payload for the product identified by the id, for example:

+        ```JSON
+        {